Pheme-Protocol/Pheme-Protocol/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU AGPLv3** License.

+🛡️ No use of this codebase is permitted in training, fine-tuning, or prompting of generative AI models.

+For commercial use, attribution and AGPL compliance are required.

+See the [LICENSE](LICENSE) file and [NO_AI.md](NO_AI.md) for full details.

 ## Contributing